Full Stack Developers Ship 3x Faster with Hookdeck

 • Complete features shipped without infrastructure blockers

-• Quick recovery when webhooks inevitably fail
+• Quick recovery when API events inevitably fail

 Common Webhook Integration Blockers ->